Wanjira-Faith/Phase3-EventHub-project/README.md

 * List Participants: Instantly view a list of registered participants for any event in the database.

 * List Events: Display events in chronological order, sorted by date.

+# Usage
+To begin using Event Hub, execute the `cli.py` script:

+    python cli.py

+This command launches the CLI interface, providing access to a wide range of commands tailored to facilitate event creation, management, and tracking.

 # Commands
 Here is a list of available commands and their use cases: